edinburghlivinglab/ddc/pages/pages-root-folder/index.md

 ---

 **Data, Design and the City** is a new sort of course that combines interdisciplinary teamwork with practice-based challenges.
-It is a collaboration between the School of Informatics, Social and Political Studies, and Design Informatics.
+It is offered by Science, Technology, and Innovation Studies within the School of Social and Political Sciences.

 In today’s economy, students need the skills to work together with people across different disciplines, and are likely to be confronted